Pakorek/super7-javascript-bundle/src/README.md

-> # This repository has moved to [symfony-javascript/javascript-bundle](//github.com/symfony-javascript/javascript-bundle).
+> # This repository was moved to [symfony-javascript/javascript-bundle](//github.com/symfony-javascript/javascript-bundle).
+It no exist anymore - so fork the old one and pray
 ---

 # Javascript Bundle